• Skip to secondary menu

 I stared at that pile and couldn’t believe how many things I’d crammed into the deep recesses of my furniture.
 The task seemed overwhelming, but I pressed on.

-Next came the items I loved in my not so distant past.
+Next came the items I loved in my not-so-distant past.
 A soft shirt my dad gave me from a trip out west.
 A tee from my first concert.
 A dress I never wore but looked damn good in when I did.

 Make a List of the Stuff You Bought